OPS-PIvers/Budget-Game/to-do.md

-## ✅ FIXED "Goals" LOADING
-**COMPLETED**: Fixed the Goals loading issue through comprehensive debugging and improvements:

-### What was fixed:
-- **Root Cause**: Goals were being saved to the Goals sheet but not loading in the Dashboard due to household ID association issues
-- **Debug Logging**: Added comprehensive logging throughout the Goals loading data flow (getUserHouseholdId → getGoalsByHousehold → calculateHouseholdGoals)
-- **Auto-Household Creation**: Added `ensureUserHasHousehold()` function to automatically create household associations when missing
-- **Fallback Logic**: Added functions to detect and fix orphaned goals (goals without proper household associations)
-- **Enhanced Error Messaging**: Improved Dashboard error messages with specific diagnostics and actionable steps
-- **Diagnostic Tool**: Added "Run Diagnostic" button that shows detailed information about Goals loading status

-### Technical improvements made:
-1. **Enhanced `getDetailedGoalData()`** - Now auto-creates household if missing
-2. **Enhanced `createGoal()`** - Added detailed logging and validation
-3. **Enhanced `getUserHouseholdId()`** - Added comprehensive debug logging
-4. **Enhanced `getGoalsByHousehold()`** - Added logging and household ID debugging
-5. **Added `getOrphanedGoals()`** - Identifies goals without household associations
-6. **Added `assignOrphanedGoalsToHousehold()`** - Fixes orphaned goals
-7. **Added `runGoalsDiagnostic()`** - Comprehensive diagnostic tool
-8. **Enhanced Dashboard UI** - Better error messages and diagnostic interface

-### How it works now:
-- When you save a goal, it's properly associated with your household ID
-- When you reload the app, it can find your household and retrieve your goals
-- If household setup is missing, it's automatically created
-- If goals exist but aren't associated, the diagnostic tool helps identify and fix the issue
-- Enhanced error messages guide users through troubleshooting steps

 ## ADD "Expense Tracker" VIEW
 The main landing page for this app should be an "Expense Tracker" view with the following features:
   [ ] Chips/Buttons for the most common stores (These stores are linked to a specific budget category, i.e. "Misc." or "Grocery" or "Gas")